vuejs/docs/src/api/sfc-script-setup.md

   - In dev mode, the compiler will try to infer corresponding runtime validation from the types.
 For example here `foo: String` is inferred from the `foo: string` type.
 If the type is a reference to an imported type, the inferred result will be `foo: null` (equal to `any` type) since the compiler does not have information of external files.

-  - In prod mode, the compiler will generate the array format declaration to reduce bundle size (the props here will be compiled into `['msg']`)
+  - In prod mode, the compiler will generate the array format declaration to reduce bundle size (the props here will be compiled into `['foo', 'bar']`)

   - The emitted code is still TypeScript with valid typing, which can be further processed by other tools.